Under the Hawthorn Tree (novel): Reception

-Under the Hawthorn Tree received the Children’s and Young Adult’s Book Award for Older Reader Category in 1991.
+Under the Hawthorn Tree received the Children's and Young Adult's Book Award for Older Reader Category in 1991.
+The book was enormously popular in Ireland, and remains Ireland's best-selling children's book.

 Translations

 The book, originally written in English, has been translated into Irish, French, Dutch, German, Spanish, Danish, Swedish, Italian, Japanese, Persian, Malay, Arabic and Korean.

 Television adaptation

 Under the Hawthorn Tree was filmed for Channel 4 and screened as a four-part series in March 1999.